sisi-zhou/sisi-zhou.github.io/_pages/about.md

 My research interests include quantum metrology, quantum error correction, and quantum learning.
 Selected publications of mine can be found below.

-My email address is szhou1 at perimeterinstitute dot ca. See information on job opportunities <a href="https://sisi-zhou.github.io//job/" style="color: #1616a0; text-decoration: none;">here</a>.
+My email address is sisi.zhou26 at gmail dot com.
+See information on job opportunities <a href="https://sisi-zhou.github.io//job/" style="color: #1616a0; text-decoration: none;">here</a>.

 <!-- Below is a list of students I have worked with: \\ -->